 (1) at an amount less than the contingency relaxation penalty pricing parameter specified in the Business Practice Manual for market operations, in the case of an upward demand curve; and

 (2) at an amount more than the regulation down relaxation penalty pricing parameter specified in the Business Practice Manual for market operations, in the case of a downward demand curve.

+44.2.4.3 Nodal Procurement

+The CAISO will distribute the upward and downward Uncertainty Requirement to the Demand and Variable Energy Resources Locations within each Balancing Authority Area in the EIM Area based on allocation factors derived from historical or forecasted information that reflect the relative contributions of Demand and Variable Energy Resources to overall Uncertainty Requirement.

 44.3 Forecasted Movement